oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 ## Multiple Keys in the Application

-To cause this error, avigate to your Terraform application in the Okta Admin Console, and create a second keypair.
+To cause this error, navigate to your Terraform application in the Okta Admin Console, and add a second keypair in the Public Keys section of the General configuration tab.

 With two keypairs active, try to run `terraform plan`.
 Every resource will return an invalid JWT key identifier error: "the API returned an error: The client_assertion JWT kid is invalid."

 Try setting your first keypair, the one you created the RSA key from, to "inactive" in the admin console.
 This changes the error to "the API returned an error: The client_assertion signature is invalid.".

-To fix this error, set the older keypair to active, and the newer keypair to inactive.
+To fix this error, set the keypair that Terraform is using to active, and the unused keypair to inactive.
 Suddenly, the plan succeeds again!
-Once the newer keypair is set to inactive, you can delete it.
+Once the unused keypair is set to inactive, you can delete it.

 ## Missing Scopes